 Abstract

-This contribution reports the result of using a single mode, called Simplified Matrix Intra Prediction (SMIP) mode. .
-It decreases the memory footprint from ~8 kilobytes to 1 kilobyte.
-It also simplifies the decoding process by removing the need of an extra MPM list derivation as well as a mapping table between the conventional modes and the MIP modes.
-A loss of 0.14% in AI, and a loss of 0.10% in RA is reported.
+This contribution reports the result of adding one Matrix-based intra prediction mode per block size, called Simplified Matrix Intra Prediction (SMIP) mode, in addition to the classical intra modes.
+Compared to the Matrix-based Intra Prediction (MIP) implemented in VTM-5.0, the memory footprint is reduced from ~8 kilobytes to 1 kilobyte.
+In addition, the decoding process does not require any extra MPM list derivation anymore, nor any mapping table between conventional modes and MIP modes.
+A loss of 0.14% in AI, and a loss of 0.10% in RA is reported for the luminance, when the proposed mode is not combined with MTS.

 Introduction

 In the JVET meeting held in Geneva in March 2019, it was agreed to use Matrix Intra Prediction (MIP) [1] as additional intra prediction tool.
-In this contribution, we propose to use only 1 mode instead of the 35 MIP modes in the case of 4x4 blocks to be predicted, 19 MIP modes in the case of 8x4, 4x8, and 8x8 blocks to be predicted, and 11 MIP modes in the other cases.
+In this contribution, we propose to use only 1 mode for each of the following block sizes, instead of the 35 MIP modes in the case of 4x4 blocks to be predicted, 19 MIP modes in the case of 8x4, 4x8, and 8x8 blocks to be predicted, and 11 MIP modes in the other cases.

 Proposed solution

-In this contribution, all the MIP modes are replaced by a single mode, called Simplified Matrix Intra Prediction (SMIP) mode.
+For all block sizes, the MIP modes are replaced by a single mode, called Simplified Matrix Intra Prediction (SMIP) mode.

 For predicting the current block from decoded reference samples via the SMIP mode, the averaging of the boundary, the affine transformation, and the linear interpolation are identical to those proposed in [1].
-However, the signalization of SMIP is simpler than that of MIP as, in the case of SMIP, there is no need to create a list of MPMs and the mapping between each MIP mode and one of the 67 regular intra prediction modes in H.266/VVC is replaced by a mapping between SMIP and planar.
+However, the signalization of SMIP does not require any list of MPMs nor mapping between each MIP mode and one of the 67 regular intra prediction modes.
+The SMIP mode is always mapped to planar.
+The mapping table footprint of 172 coefficients in VTM-5.0, i.e. 0.17 kilobytes when stored as 8-bit values, is then set to zero.

 For signaling SMIP, a flag smipFlag is coded after the first MPM mode, as shown in Table 1.

 Table 1: codeword for each MPM and SMIP